 The IEEE Center for Secure Design intends to shift some of the focus in security from finding bugs to identifying common design flaws — all in the hope that software architects can learn from others’ mistakes.
 To read more about what the Center for Secure Design is, read the facts.

 In the Center for Secure Design‘s latest document, we look at how the Top 10 Software Security Design Flaws can be approached within a specific, albeit fictitious, wearable fitness tracking system: the WearFit.
-We selected a wearable device because of how wearables are driving significant changes in how society uses technology.
-We base our analysis as much on real-world systems as possible, and aim to provide a broad analysis of threats facing users of wearable fitness-tracking devices.
+We base our analysis as much on real-world systems as possible, providing a broad analysis of threats facing users of wearable fitness-tracking devices.

 Avoiding the Top 10 Software Security Design Flaws is released under the Creative Commons Attribution-ShareAlike 3.0 license.
 Read more here.

 Stay on top of the Center’s activities by following @ieeecsd on Twitter.